v2krishna/kickstarter-analysis/README.md

 ## Results

-- Conclusions based on the Outcomes based on Launch Date?
-As mentioned earlier, we can derive below:
+- Conclusions based on the Outcomes based on Launch Date?/ As mentioned earlier, we can derive below:
   ** Theater campaigns are more successful that are launched during May to July months when compared to the other months.
   ** Around the same number of compaigns are been failed during May to Aug.

 - What can you conclude about the Outcomes based on Goals?